Auth & Permissions

 Signing up with BetterAuth

 Users can try your app before creating an account.
-When they sign up later through BetterAuth, all the data they created carries over — same account, nothing lost.
+When they sign up later through BetterAuth, all the data they created carries over: same Jazz account, now with an email (or OAuth identity) attached.

 Generating the proof token

-Before calling your sign-up endpoint, the client generates a short-lived proof that it owns the current Jazz identity:
+Before calling your sign-up endpoint, the client generates a short-lived proof that it owns the current Jazz account:

 function SignUpButton() {